HorseyofCoursey/zeroplay/README.md

 ## How It Works

-- **Demux** — libavformat reads the container and routes packets (supports local files, HLS, and other network streams)
+- **Demux** — libavformat reads the container and routes packets (local files, HLS, network streams, YouTube via yt-dlp)
-- **Video decode** — V4L2 M2M hardware decoder via bcm2835-codec
+- **Video decode** — V4L2 M2M hardware decoder
 - **Display** — DRM/KMS atomic modesetting with DMABUF zero-copy from decoder to scanout
+- **Subtitles** — rendered into an ARGB8888 DRM overlay plane, composited by the display hardware
-- **Audio** — libavcodec software decode → libswresample (with hardware rate probing and HE-AAC SBR correction) → ALSA
+- **Audio** — libavcodec → libswresample (hardware rate probing, HE-AAC SBR correction) → ALSA
-- **Sync** — Wall-clock pacing against video PTS, audio runs independently
+- **Sync** — wall-clock pacing against video PTS; A/V sync throttling for separate stream playback

 No X11, no Wayland, no GPU compositing.
-Runs directly on the framebuffer from a TTY or SSH session.
+Runs from a TTY or SSH session.

 ---